cockroachdb/docs/v22.1/query-behavior-troubleshooting.md

 Use the [slow query log](logging-use-cases.html#sql_perf) or DB Console to detect slow queries in your cluster.

-High latency SQL statements are displayed on the [Statements](ui-statements-page.html) page of the DB Console.
+You can identify high-latency SQL statements on the [Statements](ui-statements-page.html) page of the DB Console.
+You can collect richer diagnostics of a high-latency statement by creating a [diagnostics bundle](ui-statements-page.html#diagnostics) when a statement fingerprint exceeds a certain latency.

 You can also check the [service latency graph](ui-sql-dashboard.html#service-latency-sql-99th-percentile) and the [CPU graph](ui-hardware-dashboard.html#cpu-percent) on the SQL and Hardware Dashboards, respectively.
 If the graphs show latency spikes or CPU usage spikes, these might indicate slow queries in your cluster.